Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This document presents the specification of Live Media Ingest Protocol.
+   This document presents the specification of a Live Media Ingest Protocol.
-   Two interfaces are defined, the first protocol interface, CMAF ingest is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
+   Two interfaces are defined.
+The first, CMAF ingest, is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
 The second protocol interface is based on MPEG DASH and HLS.
+   Examples workflows based on DASH-IF architectures show how live and low latency setups can be achieved by combining these interfaces.
    Details on the ingest of metadata markers, timed text, subtitles data are also included.

 ## Copyright Notice and Disclaimer ## {#CopyRights}